Yi6933/Rocket_Game/README.md

 ## How to install the python,extract the file to open the project?
 Step1.>>>Install Python<<<

 1.1.
 Download Python

-Visit the Official Python Website: Go to Python's official website.
-Choose the Right Version: Download the latest version of Python compatible with your operating system (Windows, macOS, Linux).
+Download the python website in [here](https://www.python.org/downloads/) Choose the Right Version: Download the latest version of Python compatible with your operating system (Windows, macOS, Linux).
 1.2.
 Run the Installer
 Windows: Double-click the downloaded .exe file to start the installation.
 Check the box labeled "Add Python to PATH" and then click "Install Now."
 macOS: Open the downloaded .pkg file and follow the installation prompts.
 Linux: Python is often pre-installed.
 If not, use your package manager to install it (e.g., sudo apt-get install python3 for Debian-based distributions).
 1.3.
 Verify Installation
 Open Command Prompt/Terminal: Type python --version (or python3 --version on some systems) to verify that Python is installed correctly and to check the version number.

 Step2.>>>Extract Files and View Projects<<<

 2.1.
 Locate Your Files
 Find the Project Files: Navigate to the directory where your project files are stored.
 This could be a .zip file, .tar.gz, or any other compressed format.
 2.2.
 Extract the Files
 Windows: Right-click the compressed file and select “Extract All…” to unzip the contents.
 macOS: Double-click the compressed file to extract it.
 Linux: Use the tar command for .tar.gz files